Made in New England,

 Fact: Federal agencies confirm there is no scientific link between offshore wind development and whale strandings or deaths.

-The U.S. Coast Guard and the Bureau of Ocean Energy Management are working together on turbine spacing and layout to ensure commercial and recreational fishing, boating, and tourism can continue and thrive alongside wind power.
+Fact: The Coast Guard and BOEM are coordinating turbine layouts so fishing, boating, and tourism can thrive alongside wind power.

 Source: American Clean Power Photo: Shutterstock